-From the chart shown below you can see that temperatures in Gisborne can exceed 30 degrees Celsius in summer (January), but also that temperatures can reach zero degrees Celsius at night in winter.
+In the chart below you can see that temperatures in Gisborne can exceed 30 degrees Celsius (86 degrees Fahrenheit) in summer (January), but also that temperatures can reach zero degrees Celsius (32 degrees Fahrenheit) at night in winter.

 So if you are looking for a hot place in New Zealand, visit Gisborne in summer.

 Christchurch is the largest city on the South Island of New Zealand and is located on the eastern side of the Main Divide.